NN3DSLLLXB/Nintendo-Maps/README.md

 Credits:

--Music by Super Anthem 3D: https://www.youtube.com/@SuperAnthem3D
++ Music by Super Anthem 3D: https://www.youtube.com/@SuperAnthem3D

--Jump SFX by Nintendo
++ Jump SFX by Nintendo

 # INSTALL INSTRUCTIONS:

--Put .cci file in cias folder
++ Put .cci file in cias folder

--Hold Start and power button (This should boot you into GodMode9)
++ Hold Start and power button (This should boot you into GodMode9)

--Select [0:] SD CARD
++ Select [0:] SD CARD

--Select cias
++ Select cias

--Select the .cci file
++ Select the .cci file

--Select NCSD image options
++ Select NCSD image options

--Select Install game image
++ Select Install game image

--Press A
++ Press A

--Put in the pattern it shows on the bottom screen
++ Put in the pattern it shows on the bottom screen

--Once Installed, Press A
++ Once Installed, Press A

--Press A again
++ Press A again

--Press Start
++ Press Start

--The game should now be on the Home Menu
++ The game should now be on the Home Menu